Mahabharat (2013 film): Plot

 Two brothers come across a magic coin and fight for it.
 A bird appears from the coin and begins reciting the Mahabharata as a message for all of mankind.

 She sings the summary of the war's origins.
-Sage Durwas visits Princess Kunti's palace and blesses her that she will obtain sons from the gods.
+Sage Durvasa visits Princess Kunti's palace and blesses her that she will obtain sons from the gods.
 Kunti asks for a son from the sun god but becomes ridiculed for being an unwed mother, so she leaves him in a basket to float away in River Ganga.
-She marries Pandu and has 3 sons: Yudhishtir, Bheem and Arjun.
-Pandu's second wife, Madri, gives birth to Nakul and Sahadev.
+She marries Pāndu and has 3 sons: Yudhiṣṭhira, Bhīma and Arjuna.
+Pandu's second wife, Madri, gives birth to Nakula and Sahadeva.
 Pandu's sons are known as the Pandavas.
-Pandu's blind brother, Dhritarashta, has 100 sons, the Kauravas, with his wife Gandhari.
-The eldest Kaurava is Duryodhan.
-The Pandavas and Kauravas learn under Sage Dronacharya and develop animosity between one another, which sparks the Mahabharata.
+Pandu's blind brother, Dhṛtarāṣṭra, has 100 sons, the Kauravas, with his wife Gāndhari.
+The eldest Kaurava is Duryodhana.
+The Pandavas and Kauravas learn under Sage Dronācharya and develop animosity between one another, which sparks the Mahabharata.

-In Hastinapur, grandsire Bheeshma arrives at the exhibition of the Pandavas' and Kauravas' weapon skills.
-Karan, Kunti's first son that she gave away, arrives to challenge Arjun as the best archer.
-He is originally not allowed to participate in the challenge because he is not royalty, but Duryodhan declares him the King of Ang, eager to see Karan defeat Arjuna.
-Seeing them duel each other, Dronacharya declares Karan and Arjuna as equally skillful warriors.
-Yudhishtir is declared the King of Hastinapur, which makes Duryodhan jealous.
-His uncle, Shakuni, helps him devise a plan that will burn the Pandavas to ashes.
-They plan to burn their palace, but Vidur, another uncle, tells Bheem of the plan beforehand.
-Everyone believes that the Pandavas and Kunti have been burned alive, but with the help of Vidur, they use an underground escape route to flee the burning palace.
-Vidur advises them to live undercover in the forest for some time to build their strength and supporters, telling them that Krishna will guide them.
+In Hastinapur, grandsire Bhīṣma arrives at the exhibition of the Pāndavas' and Kauravas' weapon skills.
+Karṇa, Kunti's first son that she gave away, arrives to challenge Arjuna as the best archer.
+He is originally not allowed to participate in the challenge because he is not royalty, but Duryodhana declares him the King of Aṅga, eager to see Karṇa defeat Arjuna.
+Seeing them duel each other, Dronacharya declares Karṇa and Arjuna as equally skillful warriors.
+Yudhiṣthira is declared the King of Hastināpura, which makes Duryodhana jealous.
+His uncle, Shakuni, helps him devise a plan that will burn the Pāndavas to ashes.
+They plan to burn their palace, but Vidura, another uncle, tells Bhīma of the plan beforehand.
+Everyone believes that the Pāndavas and Kunti have been burned alive, but with the help of Vidura, they use an underground escape route to flee the burning palace.
+Vidura advises them to live undercover in the forest for some time to build their strength and supporters, telling them that Krishna will guide them.

-King Draupad holds a competition to find a husband for his daughter, Draupadi.
-The Pandavas arrive in the disguise of Brahmins to partake, and Arjuna wins the competition.
+King Drupada holds a competition to find a husband for his daughter, Draupadī.
+The Pandavas arrive in the disguise of Brahmaṇas to partake, and Arjuna wins the competition.
 When Arjuna comes to tell Kunti the news, without hearing what happened, Kunti orders Arjuna to share whatever he has won amongst all five brothers.
-Krishna arrives and explains how in her past life, Draupadi had asked for a husband five times, and Shiva had granted this request.
+Krishna arrives and explains how in her past life, Draupadī had asked for a husband five times, and Shiva had granted this request.